What to Know Before Your Baja, Mexico Road Trip

 All along the highway, there are military checkpoints with military personnel that stop and search your car.
 Occasionally, they will wave you through the checkpoint — especially if you’re obviously a tourist.
 If they stop you, they’ll ask you where you are going and take a look through your car.
 They are typically young men trying to do their job of stopping the flow of drug trafficking.
 Messing with tourists is not part of their modus operandi.

 Do not offer any bribes or objects in this situation.
-One of the people on my trip jokingly offered a soldier a beer from the back.
+One person on my trip jokingly offered a soldier a beer from the back.
 The soldiers started stuffing beer bottles up their sleeves and down their pants.
 One soldier pulled me aside and told me that bribes, sobornos, are illegal.

 Don’t photograph those working at the military checkpoint.
 While drug wars are the source of Netflix shows and crime novels for Americans, it is still ongoing in Mexico.
 Taking pictures makes the workers uneasy and they told me they fear for their lives after a picture is taken.